scoczy/scoczy.github.io/_projects/1_project.md

 ## Overview

 This project presents a novel overactuated tricopter featuring a servo-driven twisting and tilting mechanism.
-The system integrates control allocation, simulation, PX4 autopilot modifications, and real-world flight experiments.
+To address the asymmetry inherent in the tricopter configuration, we conducted a qualitative analysis of the disturbances introduced by the actuators.
+We emphasize the need to include gyroscopic torque effects caused by arm rotations and  proposed improved Force Decomposition (FD)-based iteration offering a low-cost computational solution.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">